The Best Bottles for Optimal Oral Development in Babies: A Lactation Consultant's Guide

 Pigeon Bottles

 The Pigeon Bottle offers a choice of materials to suit your preferences.
 It comes in plastic and glass options.
-Each bottle features a sloped shape, silicone nipple that is designed to support oral development skills.
-It has a latch line "guide" marker which makes it an excellent choice for knowing how far the nipple should go into your baby's mouth.
+Each bottle features a sloped shape, silicone nipple.
+It has a latch line "guide" marker which is great for knowing how far the nipple should go into your baby's mouth.
+Use the SS flow nipple.

 (Click on the pictures below to buy on Amazon.)